Ditectrev/Scrum-Product-Owner-PSPO-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] The accumulated cost over the earned value of the product.
 - [ ] The money spent on development and delivery of the product.
-- [x] All investsments required to conceive, develop, operate and maintain the product.
+- [x] All investments required to conceive, develop, operate and maintain the product.

 **[⬆ Back to Top](#table-of-contents)**